AtsushiSakai/PyJSONViewer/README.md

 If you add this alias settting in your .bashrc

-> alias pyjsonviewer='python -c "from pyjsonviewer import pyjsonviewer;pyjsonviewer.main()"'
+> alias pyjsonviewer='python -m pyjsonviewer'

 You can use this tool with just type "pyjsonviewer" in your bash.